srijan/telegraf-execd-pg-custom/README.md

    address="host=127.0.0.1 user=telegraf password=secret"
    ```

 5. Add your queries in the `postgresql_custom_data.conf`.
-Same sample queries
+Some sample queries
    are included.

 6. Start telegraf, and check logs.
 If everything is working correctly, you